warner/lothar-blog/drafts/50-new-sync-protocol/50-new-sync-protocol.md

 So we designed Firefox Accounts to both support the needs of basic login-only applications, *and* provide the secret keys necessary to safely encrypt your Sync data, while using traditional credentials (email+password) instead of pairing.

 The login portion uses BrowserID-like certificates, with a "principal" of your GUID-based FxA account identifier.
 These are used to create a "[Backed Identity Assertion](https://github.com/mozilla/id-specs/blob/prod/browserid/index.md#backed-identity-assertion)", which can be presented (as a bearer token) to a server to prove control over the account.
-The Sync "tokenserver" requires one of these assertions before granting read/write access to the encrypted data it manages.
+The Sync servers require one of these assertions before granting read/write access to the encrypted data they manages.

 Each account also manages a few encryption keys, one of which is used to encrypt your Sync data.